vrk/pouch.studio/info.md

 ### 🔨 Paper as tool

-I am an engineer at heart, and I am fascinated by paper as a medium.
-Of course, I also love software and all the conveniences it brings - but I do not think software is always a more convenient and effective medium than paper.
+I am fascinated by paper as a medium!
+I am a software engineer, and I love software and all the conveniences it brings, but I do not think software is always a more convenient and effective form than paper.

 Software excels at providing infinity: infinite choices, infinite chances, infinite undos and redos and undos again.
-But infinity has its downsides: infinite distractions, infinite content, paralysis and isolation in a sea of noise.
+But infinity has its downsides: infinite content, infinite distractions, paralysis and isolation in a sea of noise.

-Paper, on the other hand, is decidedly finite.
-It is tangible.
+Paper is decidedly finite.
+It is tangible, it wrinkles, it ages.
 It remembers your pencil strokes, even after erasing.
-It wrinkles, it ages.
-I don't think of these qualities as "limitations"; rather, they are part of what enables paper to solve different problems than software can.
+I think of these as "qualities" of paper rather than "limitations"; they are part of what enables paper to solve different problems than software can.

+For instance:

 - I can only fit so many to-dos on a sticky note.
-Because of this, I have to keep my to-do list relatively short.
 Is this always a bad thing?
+- When I draw or write by hand, I can only erase and start over so many times before the paper starts to deteriorate.
+Is this always a bad thing?
 - If I print out a recipe on paper, I can still grab it when my hands are covered in flour.
 Is the same true for a recipe on my phone or laptop?
-- When I draw or write by hand, I can only erase and start over so many times before the paper starts to deteriorate.
-Because of this, I am nudged to just keep going with what I have and move on to the next page.
-Is this a limitation?
 - On Pinterest, Instagram, and TikTok, I can save unlimited pins, posts, videos and hoard infinite inspiration.
-Is this always a benefit?
-On the other hand, if I print out a picture that inspires me, I have to see it and interact with it, and if I get tired of it I have to throw it out.
-Is that a bad thing?
+Is this always helpful?
+Contrast this with a physical corkboard that only has so much space.
+What if I pinned my inspiration there?

+I think paper is often overlooked as a flexible and powerful surface, especially in the tech field, and I'm interested in how paper can complement our increasingly digital lives.

 ### 🧸 Software & hardware as toy